What Is CVSS? Common Vulnerability Scoring System Overview

 - Impact Subscore Modifier — Measures the specific security requirements for confidentiality, integrity, and availability.
 This metric enables you to customize the environmental score based upon your environment.

 A SAST tool, like Klocwork, is the best way to ensure that your code is secure.
-SAST tools identify and eliminate security vulnerabilities and software defects early on in development.
+SAST tools identify and eliminate CVSS vulnerabilities and software defects early on in development.
 That helps to ensure that your software is secure, reliable, and compliant.

 Klocwork helps you: